oscarychen/building-efficient-api/readme.md

 In Django REST Framework, this can be a very easy mistake to make (simply by modifying a serializer) and sometimes not easy to spot; luckily it's usually pretty simple to fix.

-### Chapter 3: Optimizing retrieving Car records with related model attributes using query Prefetch
+### Chapter 3: Optimizing retrieving Car records with related model attributes using query Select_related / Prefetch_related

 Based on the previous example, we are going to modify the query by "prefetching" the related records: